John Somerville (Australian footballer): Aftermath

 However, many years later, Wright openly admitted that he had indeed felled Somerville, and claimed that his actions had been in response to Somerville's niggling — which (Wright claimed) had started from the moment that the taller, far more skilful Somerville had been swapped over, by Essendon's coach John Coleman, from his selected position on the opposite half-forward flank, to play on Wright.

 Wright, was renowned for his hot-headed violence:

 The Collingwood coach, the tough champion rover, the highly talented boxer, and the scrupulously fair man Bob Rose was far from impressed with Wright's knockout; and, at Rose's behest, during the 1966 pre-season practice matches – that is, when the police, VFL and general social pressure on Collingwood and Wright had somewhat diminished – Wright was told, by football club secretary Jack Burns that his services were no longer required at Collingwood.
 He never played another VFL game.

 After Essendon

 Somerville left Essendon at the end of 1967, and was appointed coach of Numurkah Football Club in 1968.

+John Somerville Captain/Coached Hamilton Imperials, in the Western Boarder Football League in 1970 and 1971.
+I played under John in 1971.